Founding Partner

 During pregnancy, acetaminophen has long been considered the safest available option.
 Unlike aspirin and nonsteroidal anti-inflammatory drugs such as ibuprofen, acetaminophen has not been associated with birth defects or miscarriage when used as directed.
 As a result, physicians frequently recommend it to pregnant women for managing fevers, migraines, uterine cramping, muscle soreness, or general back pain caused by the physical demands of pregnancy.
 Surveys reveal that more than 60 percent of pregnant women take acetaminophen at some point, and nearly one in five reports using it for more than 20 days over the course of pregnancy.
 The widespread use of this drug highlights the significance of the new evidence suggesting it may affect neurodevelopment.

 The most comprehensive evaluation of the evidence to date was published in Environmental Health in 2025.
 This study, led by researchers at Mount Sinai, Harvard, and collaborating institutions, systematically reviewed 46 human studies using the Navigation Guide methodology, a respected framework designed for evaluating environmental health risks.
-The researchers found that more than half of the studies showed statistically significant associations between prenatal acetaminophen use and later diagnoses of autism or ADHD.
+The researchers found that more than half of the studies showed statistically significant associations between prenatal acetaminophen use and later diagnoses of autism.

 This study concluded that the overall weight of the evidence supports a consistent association between prenatal acetaminophen use and neurodevelopmental disorders.
 Mount Sinai’s announcement of the findings emphasized that while causation cannot be declared with certainty, the evidence is strong enough to warrant caution and clinical guidance limiting use.